vipulnaik/diet-exercise-health/profile-information/health-profile.md

 have gradually increased over the years, likely partly related to an increase in muscle mass.

+My most recent weight measurement was as part of the [2025-11-07 BodySpec DEXA scan](../events/2025/2025-11-07-bodyspec-dexa-scan.md).
+The estimate was 124.4 lb; this translates to 56.4 kg.

 ### Waist size

 I have a lean, athletic appearance.
 My waist size is at the "small" end, with shorts/trousers sizes of 28 and 30 generally working for me, with 28 being the most preferred (no belt needed), 30 needing a loose belt, and 32 being manageable with a tight belt.
-I do not have a paunch.

-### Pending DEXA scan
+### More insights from DEXA scan

-I'm planning to get a DEXA scan done some time in the next few months (as of July 2025) to get a better picture of my body composition.
-Key insights from the DEXA scan will be included here once it is done.
+My [2025-11-07 BodySpec DEXA
+scan](../events/2025/2025-11-07-bodyspec-dexa-scan.md) gives more
+insight into my body composition.
+I have not fully reviewed the data and have not entered it publicly, but initial insights are available in the [report review section](../events/2025/2025-11-07-bodyspec-dexa-scan.md#report-review).
+Some
+highlights:

+* Visceral fat of 0.15 lbs (0.068 kg, or 68 grams) is pretty low, which is good.

+* Body fat percentage at 16.3% is decent.

+* Bone mineral density and muscle mass are low, and are both areas where I should improve or at any rate try not to get worse.

 ## Dental status